Header image courtesy of @wnjay_wootthisak (via iStock)

 A quaint little hamlet that rests a third of the way up Lantau Peak, Shek Mun Kum Village and the many temples within are worthy of touring before you begin your hike.
-In particular, the Tung Chung Lo Hon Monastery right at the entrance of Tei Tong Tsai Country Trail boasts some stunning shrines and a great vegetarian eatery for you fuel up beforehand.
+In particular, the Tung Chung Lo Hon Monastery right at the entrance of Tei Tong Tsai Country Trail boasts some stunning shrines and a great vegetarian eatery.

 When you reach the western flank of Lantau Peak at the final stretch, the trail starts to level out, leading you to Dong Shan Fa Mun Gate.
 From there, simply continue on the flat, concrete path of the Ngong Ping Fun Walk, making a right turn around ten minutes in when you see the sign that directs to Po Lin Monastery and the Tian Tan Buddha.
 Walk for another five minutes and you will arrive at your destination!

 Elevation gain: 617 metres

 Total time: 3 hours approx.